 Job tells us that understanding comes from freeing ourself of iniquity.
 These words mean little to nothing today because we're told that Jesus died to take away our inequity.
 Examine yourself.
 Are you free of iniquity?
 Are you perfect?
 If so then Jesus didn't die for you because He said He came after sinners and the sick.

 For my part, this understanding was the beginning of my freedom.
 All my life I felt worthless.
 This drove my ego into the ground.
-Then as I sat in a jail cell I felt I had the final nail driven into the proof of my worthlessness.
+Then as I sat in a quagmire of my own making I felt I had the final nail driven into the proof of my worthlessness.
 This is when I began to read the Bible.
 I discovered that Jesus came to save the worthless and not the worthy.
 I then sang "Hallelujah, I'm so glad I'm worthless."
 I then became aware of just how useless those who thought themselves so worthy are.
 And I noticed how far from understanding the Word of God those who knew it all were.
 In order to understand God's Word we must first keep in mind that we are nothing, and that we know nothing.
 The lack of this awareness is what caused the disciples to not understand the position they were in, nor what the Lord was telling them.
 And this holds true of the Hebrew children in the wilderness, and in the churches today, which accounts for the thousands of varying interpretations of the Bible.

 I know the word repentance is a nasty word these days, both in the world and in the churches.
-I expect that very soon words like repentance, sin, and other such words, even the name of Jesus, will be forced right out of the Bible and the churches, those few that haven't already discarded those "Black lids of death."
+I expect that very soon words like repentance, sin, and other such words, even the name of Jesus, will be forced right out of the Bible and the churches, those few churches that haven't already discarded those "Black lids of death."
 But in the meantime those words still remain.
 And even after they're gone, the result of ignoring the Words will remain in effect.
 I suggest you set the Word to memory now because:

 Be forewarned.
 I told you so.
 But if you're acquainted at all with the Bible or with current events, you already know this to be true.